Sections of this article.

 Microbrand Innovators, Pushing the Boundaries of Watch Design.

 Microbrand watches have significantly impacted the watch industry, bringing innovation, creativity, and unique designs to the forefront.
 These independent watchmakers, often smaller in scale compared to major brands, have carved a niche for themselves by challenging traditional norms and offering distinctive timepieces.
-Here, we delve into several examples of revolutionary microbrand watch designs and explore the story and concepts that set each one apart in their quest for innovation.
+Here, I delve into several examples of revolutionary microbrand watch designs and explore the story and concepts that set each one apart in their quest for innovation.

 Horage Autark Collection: Precision and Customization